 Be Aware of Blunt Tips

 After a while, you’re likely to find that your darts begin to ‘bounce out’ much more often.
-This can occur as a result of the tip of your darts becoming a little too blunt.
+Bounce-outs can occur as a result of the tip of your darts becoming blunt.

 Check for Burrs

-Overtime your steel tip darts can develop what are known as burrs, which are essentially small hooks which can form on the tip of your dart.
+Over time, steel tip darts can develop burrs, which are small hooks that can form on your dart’s tip.

-This can be a result of a number of things, such as:
+Burrs can form as a result of several things, such as: